 - And lastly, the same rowing technique is used

-The biggest difference between the two is, one resistance is dynamic the other constant, magnetic machines utilize constant resistance, the resistance only changes when you manually change it yourself either by turning the resistance knob or pressing the arrow keys on the monitor.
+Magnetic machines utilize constant resistance.
+The resistance only changes when you manually change it yourself either by turning the resistance knob or pressing the arrow keys on the monitor.

-Constant resistance allows you to row at a slow pace in a high resistance setting, this is a very useful feature for some people and impossible to achieve with an air rower.
+Constant resistance allows you to row at a slow pace in a high resistance setting.
+This is a handy feature for some people and impossible to achieve with an air rower.

-Resistance type is really down to personal preference, some love magnetic rowers because they are so quiet, they can watch TV while rowing and not disturb others who live with them.
+Resistance type is down to personal preference; some love magnetic rowers because they are so quiet, they can watch TV while rowing and not disturb others who live with them.
 You won’t need a separate room to house a magnetic rower, unlike the noisy air rowers.

 To Sum Up

-Not only does the SF-RW5155 have one of the longest rails in the whole of this review, allowing users up to 6’5 to achieve full leg extension, it is comfy to use with a nice smooth rowing action.
+Not only does the SF-RW5155 have one of the longest rails in the whole of this review, allowing users up to 6’5 to achieve full leg extension, but it is also comfy to use with an excellent smooth rowing action.
 This is a great buy for around $200

-And the Stamina Avari is in our opinion the best magnetic rower currently available, excellent build quality, 12 workouts programmes and strong enough resistance for seasoned rowers.
+And the Stamina Avari is, in our opinion, the best magnetic rower currently available, excellent build quality, 12 workouts programs, and strong enough resistance for seasoned rowers.